Entanglement structure for finite system under dual-unitary dynamics: Summary and Conclusions

-To summarize, we conclude that the setup used in this dynamics serves as an example where the entangling nature correlates well with the ergodicity and the scrambling tendencies of the system.
-Moreover, the entangling power of the individual gates forming the circuit is a strong predictor of the associated dynamical features.
+To summarize, we conclude that the setup used in this manuscript serves as an example where the entangling nature correlates well with the ergodicity and scrambling tendencies of the system.
+Moreover, having examined several aspects we consider the entangling power of the individual gates forming the circuit as a strong predictor of the associated dynamical features.